Frequently Asked Questions

 My realtor and attorney have advised me to forgo the expense of a current survey by closing the transaction using an older survey of the property.
 Is this truly advisable?

 Read the date of the original survey you are using.
-If the survey is older than six years there is no liability extended.
+If the survey is older than six years, there is no liability extended.
 Under current statutes in Illinois law a surveyor's liability only extends for a period of six years from the date of the survey.
 If there are errors and omissions in this survey then you have absolutely no recourse against the surveyor.

 Read over the plat of survey carefully.
 Many surveyors are now using copyrights that only extend to fair use doctrine for boundary determination.
 If the original surveyor has issued and filed a copyright of this plat its use and mere copying of this plat for financial transactions may land you, your attorney, and your realtor in a very dangerous legal situation.

 Do you know in fact that there have been no changes to the property in the last several years?
 Have structures or fences been built near or across the property lines?
 Have adjoining owners bought or sold their lands recently?
 Do their deed descriptions and plats overlap into your bounds?
+Have easements been granted to local authorities for public uses?

 Having your property surveyed and certified to you in name is the only way to be assured that the above problems do not exist and to know where your bounds physically lie.